GCSEComputer Science

 Key Concepts

-• 1Binary uses only two digits: 0 and 1
+• 1Binary uses only 0s and 1s

 • 2Each binary digit is called a bit